In California, ECT joins CalCIMA as a new member

 This development also stands out at as a site where ECT has made use of its fertile substrate, “URBAFERTIL”.
 Created on site, this growing medium recycles inert soil mixed with compost made from green waste.
 At Epône, the use of this ‘technosol’ made it possible to deal with the absence of topsoil (and to avoid bringing it in from elsewhere) when finalising the planting scheme.

-Explore this completed project in pictures by clicking here.
+Explore this completed project in video by clicking here.

 Release of book “TERRES – Sols profonds du Grand Paris”, a work by the photographer Anne-Marie Filaire